 As exotic Brazilian species are introduced, a heavenly glow settles over the painted tiles of Portugal.

 From the parapets, a single monkey’s howl rings out, echoing through the empty spaces.
 The long, high note hangs in the heavy air, suspended in the silence.
 The sound fades out, and stillness resumes.
-Suddenly, it is answered by a second call; a frantic chatter reverberates from the rooftops, and in a flash, a wave of monkeys are sweeping and swinging from every outcrop.
+Suddenly, it is answered by a second call, and then a third; a frantic chatter reverberates from the rooftops, and in a flash, a wave of monkeys is sweeping and swinging from every outcrop.
 Dry branches snap beneath their fingers, and ancient tiles fall shattering to the floor.
-Ravaging the architecture as they go, the monkeys scatter papaya seeds beneath them as they eat, dripping the rich juices onto the arid earth below.
+Ravaging the architecture as they go, the creatures scatter papaya seeds beneath them as they eat, dripping the rich juices onto the arid earth below.
 Introduced from Brazil in 1501, these exotic species and tropical fruits were once a marvel and a delicacy.
 A hundred years on, they have exchanged places with the townsfolk, emigrated to grow sugar cane in the hope of a new life.

-There is little escape from the beating sun, but the animals are wily.
-The thick stone walls of the churches are cool in the shadows, the alcoves creating pockets of crisp air for those seeking respite from the heat.
+As the day begins, there is little escape from the beating sun, but these animals are wily.
+The thick stone walls of the churches are cool in the shadows, their alcoves and former shrines creating pockets of crisp air for those seeking respite from the heat.
 Plants appear to thrive here too, clipped back for many years, now bursting through the cracks in the walls and climbing the intricate tilework.
-Birds perch in the sculpted pockets, cats lounge in the shadowy cavities and the wild hares leave their burrows for the feeling of fresh stonework beneath their paws.
+While the rest of the landscape is dry and barren, the solid church walls contain leaves unfurling, petals delicately opening and fruits gently ripening.

-Once used as a shire to the Madonna, these alcoves are now a different type of sanctuary.
+Once used as shrines to the Madonna, these alcoves are now a different type of sanctuary.
 Their dilapidated glory worships and celebrates the beauty and resilience of nature’s divine bounty.

 Inspiration